 The Corset Of Your Abdominals : Your TVA

-You may not have heard of your TVA (transverse abdominis muscle), but its an extremely important muscle to understand as it as a stabiliser for your entire lower back.
+The corset of your abdominals : your TVA is an important muscle to understand for dressage riding.
+You may not have heard of your TVA (transverse abdominis muscle), but it works as a stabiliser for your entire lower back.
 It’s one of the main core stabilising muscles of the lumbar spine.
 A weak TVA is often associated with lower back aches and pain.

 The TVA is the deepest of the abdominals and is often referred to as the “corset muscle” because it wraps around your sides and spine.
 It acts like a muscular girdle of sorts and protects the lower back.
 Having a strong TVA when you are riding helps with core stability and that stability will allow you to remain stable and more balanced in the saddle.